Jalna, Maharashtra: Road

 Jalna is connected to major towns of the state by state highways.
-Road connectivity is excellent, roads connecting to Aurangabad, Pune, Ahmednagar, Nagpur, Nanded, Parbhani, Beed, Khamgaon, and Mumbai having been upgraded to four-lane highways.
+Road connectivity is excellent, roads connecting to Aurangabad, Pune, Ahmednagar, Nagpur, Nanded, Parbhani, Beed, Khamgaon, Jalgaon and Mumbai having been widened to four-lane highways.
 The new Mumbai-Nagpur Expressway (Samruddhi Mahamarg) passes through Jalna.
+The proposed Jalna-Nanded Expressway is also an important corridor that connects the rest of the Marathwada cities like Parbhani and Nanded to the Samruddhi Mahamarg.

 Dry port

 Recently, a new dry port project has been set up in the MIDC Phase 3 area near the city.
 This is the first dry port project in the country.
 A similar, smaller project is also in progress in Wardha.